Background pattern

 • Cancer (such as toremifene and vandetanib).

-Also consult your doctor if you are taking bepridil (for chest pain or to lower blood pressure) or methadone (for pain relief or to treat drug addiction).
+Also, consult your doctor if you are taking bepridil (for chest pain or to lower blood pressure) or methadone (to relieve pain or to treat drug addiction).

-These medications may cause heart problems more frequently, so consult your doctor if you are taking any of them and do not take Haloperidol Esteve (see "Do not take Haloperidol Esteve if").
+These medicines may cause heart problems more frequently, so consult your doctor if you are taking any of them and do not take Haloperidol Esteve (see "Do not take Haloperidol Esteve if").

-You may need to be monitored more closely if you are taking lithium and Haloperidol Esteve at the same time.
+You may need special monitoring if you are taking lithium and Haloperidol Esteve at the same time.

-Consult your doctor immediately and stop taking both medications if you experience:
+Consult your doctor immediately and stop taking both medicines if you experience:

 • Confusion, disorientation, headache, balance problems, and drowsiness.

-Certain medications may affect the functioning of Haloperidol Esteve or may cause heart problems more frequently
+Certain medicines may affect how Haloperidol Esteve works or may cause heart problems more frequently

 Consult your doctor if you are taking: